Ever wonder how great brands are created? Here’s how!

 - A great example of what NOT to do: you are faced with needing to fit more text than your space allows, so you decide to use a narrower typeface to cram it all in.
 That’s not a good reason to abandon your designated font families.

 - What to do instead: edit your copy to be shorter (which will please your reader).

 - Sample reasons you may want to evolve the manual: as your business grows or changes you may need a small logo tweak, or perhaps a new division or endeavor requires a sub-palette of colors (or a complete rework).

-Happy branding, and give us a call or shoot us an email if we can help!
+Happy branding, and shoot us an email if we can help!